How to refinish stairs that were carpeted

-How to refinish stairs that were carpeted if the underlying wood is in bad shape
+Refinishing stairs that were carpeted when the wood is in bad shape

-- numerous pieces of tack cloth HERE (To me the most important item in the project)
+- numerous pieces of tack cloth (to me, the most important item for this project)

 - painters tape

 - Paint of your choice for stair risers.
-I use one specific paint for that in my entire house for white kitchen cabinets, trim, molding and in this case the risers and sides.
-It is made by Benjamin Moore and is called INSL-X Pro Cabinet Coat (click HERE).
-You can read more about how I also used it on my kitchen cabinets HERE.
+I use one specific paint for that in my entire house for white kitchen cabinets, trim, molding, and in this case, the risers and sides.
+It is made by Benjamin Moore and is called INSL-X Pro Cabinet Coat.
+You can read more about how I also used it on my kitchen cabinets in my blog post about how to paint laminate cabinets that are peeling.

 How I picked my stain color

 I don’t know if you remembered that I had the problem of making the downstairs maple flooring somehow transition with the upstairs light gray bamboo flooring.
-And also hide the cheap and damaged wood on the stair treads (click HERE if you missed my first post).
+And also hide the cheap and damaged wood on the stair treads.
 So I bought several sample cans of tinted stains to test out.
+(Check out my post about how to remove carpet from stairs)

-When I walked the aisle at the home improvement stores and browsed online I noticed the color limitations.
+When I walked the aisle at the home improvement stores and browsed online, I noticed the color limitations.
 There was nothing that resembled the light gray floors upstairs in any way.
-I had pondered going with a black stain and bought one to try out…PolyShades satin classic black & polyurethane (HERE) which is stain and protective coat all in one.
+I had pondered going with a black stain and bought one to try out…PolyShades satin classic black & polyurethane, which is a stain and protective coat all in one.

 I also bought several other gray stain samples because I already knew that the black stain wouldn’t make me happy.
 Dirt, dust, and hair tend to show up more on dark finishes.

-I bought from left to right: Behr Premium Waterproofing Stain & Sealer Semi Transparent (ST-125 Stonehedge), Varathane Wood Stain in Weathered Gray (HERE), Behr Premium Waterproofing Stain & Sealer Solid Color (SC-149 Light Lead and SC-365 Cape Cod Gray)
+I bought from left to right: Behr Premium Waterproofing Stain & Sealer Semi Transparent (ST-125 Stonehedge), Varathane Wood Stain in Weathered Gray, Behr Premium Waterproofing Stain & Sealer Solid Color (SC-149 Light Lead and SC-365 Cape Cod Gray)

-And yes outdoor wood/deck stain snuck into my cart because I just loved the color variety but that’s where the story gets interesting or should I say iffy!
+And yes, outdoor wood/deck stain snuck into my cart because I just loved the color variety.
+That’s where the story gets interesting or should I say iffy!
 The options were so much better and closer to our gray floors upstairs.
 They were also either semi-transparent or solid.
 I wanted something that would hide the awful imperfections of the cheap wood and the damage the carpet staples had done to the treads.

-Like you see in the above photo I applied the stain samples to pieces of wood so I could test them out.
-I liked Behr Premium Waterproofing Stain & Sealer Solid Color in SC-365 Cape Cod Gray the best and I was questioning if I could use the outdoor stain inside the house.
+As you see in the above photo, I applied the stain samples to pieces of wood so I could test them out.
+I liked Behr Premium Waterproofing Stain & Sealer Solid Color in SC-365 Cape Cod Gray the best.
+And I was questioning if I could use the outdoor stain inside the house.

 Did you see all the scuff marks and dirt above? my stairs were in bad shape again since my last post.